Need help navigating the California sex offender registry? Contact the Helfend Law Group for any PC 290 case at 800-834-6434.

 2. Any time they move to a new address.

-Failure to do this is a violation of California Penal Code 290 PC, “Failure to register as a sex offender.”
+Failure to do this can be a violation of California Penal Code 290 PC, “Failure to register as a sex offender.”
 The penalties for failure to register will depend on the circumstances of the original crime, with sentences ranging as high as three years for felons.

 If you or someone you love has been charged with failure to register as a sex offender, a skilled criminal defense attorney can help you fight your charges or have them reduced.

-Definition of ‘Failure to register as a sex offender’
+Elements of PC 290: ‘Failure to register as a sex offender’

 In order to convict you of “Failure to register as a sex offender,” a prosecutor will have to prove that certain facts of the case were true.
 These are often referred to as the “elements of the crime.”